yrkan/site-constructor-javaScript/README.md

 # Site-Constructor-JavaScript
-Site constructor with help of JavaScript
+This is my first simple "Site Constructor" created with help of pure JavaScript.